Make a Toolbox Card for Father’s Day!

-- Colored craft paper/cardstock (a variety of colors)
+- colored craft paper/cardstock (a variety of colors)

-- Marker pen
+- marker pen

 How to Make It:

-While you can certainly use construction paper for this craft if you need to, I prefer to card stock for crafts like this.
-This is simply because it’s heftier and seems to hold up better over time (so if you have a sentimental dad on your hands, card stock is your best bet for a handcrafted Father’s Day card.)
+While you can certainly use construction paper for this craft if you need to, I prefer to use card stock for crafts like this.
+This is simply because it’s heftier and seems to hold up better over time (so if you have a sentimental dad on your hands, card stock is your best bet for a handcrafted Father’s Day card).

 Cut out the templates (found by clicking this link or the one at the bottom of the tutorial) and trace them onto the card stock paper.
 Then cut the shapes out of the card stock in the colors of your choice.

 Next, you’ll add some fun details to make your tools look more realistic.
-Just use a black marker (I love Sharpie pens for crafting) to draw lines along either side of the simple strip you cut out to make it look like a ruler ruler (as seen below).
+Just use a black marker (I love Sharpie pens for crafting) to draw lines along either side of the simple strip you cut out to make it look like a ruler (as seen below).

 Now it’s time to put together your paper toolbox.
 It’s much easier than assembling a real one!
-First, you attach the smaller rectangle in the middle of the bigger rectangle with the craft glue.
+First, attach the smaller rectangle in the middle of the bigger rectangle with the craft glue.

-You could even get “punny” while letting dad know you appreciate him and say something on-theme like: “Thanks for keeping our home in good working order!” or “You’re a handy man to have around!”
+You could even get “punny” while letting Dad know you appreciate him and say something on-theme like: “Thanks for keeping our home in good working order!” or “You’re a handy man to have around!”
 You know: dad jokes.
 What better time to use them than Father’s Day?

 After you’ve written your main message on the front of your paper toolbox, you get to put all the little paper tools you’ve created into the pocket of the toolbox!
 I can guarantee you that kids will love this part of the job.
 We let the paper tools just sit loosely in the pocket without gluing them in, but you can certainly glue them down if you like.

-One benefit of leaving the tools loose is that you can write a short message on the back of each one, which will add extra fun when dad receives it.
+One benefit of leaving the tools loose is that you can write a short message on the back of each one, which will add extra fun when Dad receives it.
 For instance, you could write some things that you love about him on the back of each tool.
 Or, if you have multiple children in your family, each child could sign his/her name on the back of an item in the toolbox.
-Don’t be afraid to get creative about ways that you can make it extra special and personalized.
+Don’t be afraid to get creative with ways that you can make it extra special and personalized.

-Once you’re all finished, your DIY Toolbox Father’s Day card should look something like this!
+Once you’re all finished, your DIY Toolbox Card for Father’s Day card should look something like this!
 We know that the dads (and grandpas and uncles and husbands) in your life are going to love it!